 Sheffield is known as The Steel City and from it have emerged a number of innovative acts such as CABARET VOLTAIRE, THE HUMAN LEAGUE, VICE VERSA, HEAVEN 17, PULP and I MONSTER.

 One young duo hoping to join that roll of honour are PROMENADE CINÉMA.
 Comprising of Emma Barson and Dorian Cramm, they define their busy, multi-layered electronic sound as “Cinedramatic Synthpop”.
 The pair have issued their most accomplished song yet in ‘Spotlight’.
-More Inside ›
+Continue Reading ›

 ROSEMARY LOVES A BLACKBERRY is the multi-faceted Russian musician and artist Diana Burkot.